Boy Shoots Classmate at School

 The boy also pointed a pistol at the principal and assistant principal, who told him to ``stay cool,″ Superintendent Carlos Viramontes said.
 He was taken into custody shortly after the 12:45 p.m. shooting at Deming Middle School.

-Araceli Tena was in critical condition at Thomason Hospital in El Paso, Texas, with a gunshot wound in the back of the head after being taken by ambulance to the hospital about 100 miles east of Deming, a hospital spokeswoman said.
+The girl, Araceli Tena, was in critical condition at Thomason Hospital in El Paso, Texas, with a gunshot wound in the back of the head, a hospital spokeswoman said.
+She was taken by ambulance to the hospital about 100 miles east of Deming.

 Police refused to comment on the boy, also 13.
 No charges had been filed.